biagiobotticelli/Drupal_Php_Modules/README.rst

 .. image:: https://github.com/biagiobotticelli/Drupal_Php_Modules/blob/master/images/addBeacon1.png
    :align: center

-The form has 5 fields:
+The form has 5 fields that are requider:

 - *Name*: name to assign to the beacon;
 - *Major*: specific value of the single beacon;